 - Dehydration and electrolyte imbalance from vomiting and diarrhea.

-- Aspiration from breathing stomach contents into the lungs, which can cause lung infection.
+- Aspiration from breathing stomach contents into the lungs can cause lung infection.

 Notwithstanding how someone becomes dependent on methadone side effects, the most secure way to quit is to slowly lessen the dose over time—a process known as tapering.
 A taper can help prevent severe withdrawal symptoms and decrease the risk of potential withdrawal-associated medical problems.
 Weaning or tapering should only occur under the supervision of a medical professional, who can assess withdrawal progress and best help the individual regulate doses.